nethacker/pdf-query-rag-llm-app/README.md

 ### Prerequisites for EC2 Ubuntu instance setup
 * <a href="https://aws.amazon.com" target="_blank"> Amazon Web Services Account</a>
-* AWS user with Bedrock Access (Specifically Amazon Titan Embeddings and Claude 3.5 Sonnet) see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html" target="_blank">Manage access to  Amazon Bedrock foundation models</a>
+* Enable Amazon Bedrock Access (Specifically Amazon Titan Embeddings and Claude 3.5 Sonnet) see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html" target="_blank">Manage access to  Amazon Bedrock foundation models</a>
 * EC2 Instance Role with AmazonBedrockFullAccess Policy Attached (note you can make this more secure by making a custom policy)
 * EC2 Instance Ubuntu 20.04 or higher
 * Virtualenv